 The start of the project was a success and the team was eager to begin.
 The participants of the UX Brunch could have witnessed a role model of how one builds a great piece of software.
 Alas, I was tampering with the situation and fabricated a burn-out system.
 This system was not really visible yet.
 Just to hint at it: How ambitious were the goals?
 Had the team a realistic perception of the challenge?
 And what influence had the VIP status of the client?

-To see more of the burn-out system, we had to turn the wheel of time forward, just a few days.
+To see more of the burn-out system, we had to turn the wheel of time forward, just a few weeks, not more.
 We met Rahel a second time in the company’s cafeteria where she just grabbed a cup of coffee.

 M: “Hi Rahel, you look upset.
 Something the matter?”